nieomylnieja/exorcists/README.md

 - worn-out bed sheets from the local nursing home

 Secretly they start fake-haunting the selected houses.
-Due to the limited number of props and having in mind that the any two exorcists shouldn't be visiting the same house It was deemed necessary to create a mobile app for managing the to-be-haunted houses.
+Due to the limited number of props and having in mind that the any two exorcists shouldn'lc be visiting the same house It was deemed necessary to create a mobile app for managing the to-be-haunted houses.

 ### Original